IHE/ITI.PCF/input/pagecontent/volume-1.md

 **Main Flow**:

-- Business Access Control prevents inappropriate users, applications, purposes, and activitites.
+- Business Access Control prevents inappropriate users, applications, purposes, and activities.
 - There is no Access Control use of the Consent resource

 **Post-conditions**:

-Business Access Controls control appropirate access.
+Business Access Controls control appropriate access.

 ##### XX.4.2.4.3 Deny except for Break-Glass

 Deny for all uses except when explicit override reason is given by user that is authorized to use explicit override (aka Break-Glass).

-TODO: Is this out-of-scope of PCF as it is not really consent, and is an advanced policy?
+TODO: Is this out-of-scope of PCF as it is not really consent?
 Might this be informationally described and not part of an option?

 **Pre-conditions**:

-The controlling Organization has identified various roles that would have the ability to declare a access override (aka Break-Glass), and has mechanisms in place to prevent any inappropriate use.
+The controlling Organization has identified various roles that would have the ability to declare an access override (aka Break-Glass), and has mechanisms in place to prevent any inappropriate use.
 There is no expectation that the Break-Glass is only for treatment, although the controlling Organization policy may be specific to treatment.
-In this way this option can be used for any purposeOfUse and override rational that the controllign Organization deems appropriate.
+In this way this option can be used for any purposeOfUse and override rational that the controlling Organization deems appropriate.

 **Main Flow**:

-- Business Access Control prevents inappropriate users, applicaitons, purposes, and activities.
+- Business Access Control prevents inappropriate users, applications, purposes, and activities.
 - User that is authorized to declare an explicit override provides reason for override
 - There is no Access Control use of the Consent resource

 **Post-conditions**:

-Business Access Controls control appropirate access.
+Business Access Controls control appropriate access.

 An explicit record of the declared break-glass reason is made for each allowed access.

 ##### XX.4.2.4.4 Deny All

+Deny for all uses without exceptions.
+This is an unusual setting for a purely Implicit consent environment, but is intended to be paired with an Explicit consent.
+When paired with an Explicit consent, the **Deny All** functions as the default policy when no explicit consent is on record.
+This might also be used on a system that is designed simply to record data with no access to that data (e.g., an Audit log repository).

 **Pre-conditions**:

-Very briefly (typically one sentence) describe the conditions or timing when this content module would be used.
+The controlling Organization has controls in place to prevent all access.

 **Main Flow**:

-Typically in an enumerated list, describe the clinical workflow when, where, and how this content module would be used.
+- Business Access Control prevents all access by any users, applications, purposes, and activities.
+- There is no Access Control use of the Consent resource

 **Post-conditions**:

-Very briefly (typically one sentence) describe the state of the clinical scenario after this content module has been created including examples of potential next steps.
+Business Access Controls control appropriate access.

-#### XX.4.2.5 Basic Consent Content
+#### XX.4.2.5 Explicit Basic Consent Content

-TODO: should this be a set of the patient focused use-cases that drive the set of Consent profile constraints. thus there is an XX.4.2.4.n for each real use-case driving each of the parameters within that Basic Consent option
+The **Explicit Basic Consent** content provides for recording that a Consent has been given and this option is the basis of all explicit consent options.
+The goal of a basic consent content is to express how a Consent is recorded, Updated, Removed, and Expired.
+The basic consent content also shows how one finds relevant Consent instances, and determines if they are still valid.

 **Pre-conditions**:

-Very briefly (typically one sentence) describe the conditions or timing when this content module would be used.
+The controlling Organization has identified various roles and the kinds of purpose of use those roles are authorized to participate in.
+The Controlling Organization defines the default policy to be used when no consent is found, possibly choosing from the **Implicit Options** policies.
+The Controlling Organization defines the policy to be used with the explicit basic consent, the policy that will be enforced when the patient has agreed to a consent.

 **Main Flow**:

-Typically in an enumerated list, describe the clinical workflow when, where, and how this content module would be used.
+- The Business Access Control prevents inappropriate users, applications, purposes, and activities
+- when a consent is found to apply to the user / application and purpose of use (given patient, organization, and policy)
+  - And that consent has not expired
+    - When that consent is a Permit on the **Explicit Basic Consent**
+      - Then Access Control allows access
+    - When that consent is a Deny
+      - Then Access Control enforces the deny policy
+- When no consent is found or has expired
+  - Then Access Control enforces the chosen default policy

 **Post-conditions:**

-Very briefly (typically one sentence) describe the state of the clinical scenario after this content module has been created including examples of potential next steps.
+Appropriate use is allowed, in appropriate use is denied

+**Content:**

+The following set of patient specific parameters may be used to permit or deny:

+1. The overarching policy that the patient and organization have agreed upon.
+Where there are a defined set of behavior defined overarching policies as defined in the Implicit Option.
+2. The timeframe for which the consent applies.
+Enabling consents that have a time limit.
+3. Who is permitted/denied: This may be a device, relatedPerson, Practitioner, or Organization.
+This parameter enables the naming of agents that should be allowed access or denied access.
+This presumes that the identified agent is appropriately identified (provisioned) and authorized to make the request; typically through some application authorization and role-based-access-control.
+The user identity is mapped to a FHIR agent type Resource using the agent type Resource `.identifier` element (e.g. Practitioner.identifier would hold the user id).
+4. Purpose of use permitted/denied: There are a number of PurposeOfUse that are available to be explicably identified as an authorized purposeOfUse or denied purposeOfuse.
+This presumes that the requesting user has the authorization to request for the requested purposeOfUse.
+That is to say that the Consent Decider is not determining if the user/client is authorized to make the purposeOfUse declaration, this must be previously decided by the security context (see cascaded oAuth) --  Treatment, Payment, Operations, and Break-Glass.

-#### XX.4.2.6 Intermediate Consent Content
+#### XX.4.2.6 Explicit Intermediate Consent Contents

-TODO
+The **Explicit Intermediate Consent** contents shall be used in conjunction with **Explicit Basic Option**, and may be used with **Explicit Advanced Option**.
+Where as the **Explicit Basic Option** is used to record the fundamental aspects of the Consent ceremony.
+The **Explicit Intermediate Consent** contents can be used independently or together.

 **Pre-conditions**:

-Very briefly (typically one sentence) describe the conditions or timing when this content module would be used.
+The controlling Organization has identified various roles and the kinds of purpose of use those roles are authorized to participate in.
+The Controlling Organization defines the default policy to be used when no consent is found, possibly choosing from the **Implicit Options** policies.
+The Controlling Organization defines the policy to be used with the explicit basic consent, the policy that will be enforced when the patient has agreed to a consent.
+The controlling Organization provides for the patient to choose from the intermediate parameters that the controlling organization is willing to enforce, recognizing that some parameters may not be appropriate or allowed.
+The **Consent Capture** actor is responsible for assuring that the recorded Consent is enforceable an appropriate.

 **Main Flow**:

-Typically in an enumerated list, describe the clinical workflow when, where, and how this content module would be used.
+- Given The Business Access Control prevents inappropriate users, applications, purposes, and activities
+  - And an appropriate user / application requests access for an appropriate purpose and activity
+- when a consent is found to apply to the user / application and purpose of use (given patient, organization, and policy)
+  - And that consent has not expired
+    - When that consent is a Permit
+      - And there are no sub-provisions that indicates a Deny of the request (exhaustive search for deny)
+        - Then Access Control allows access
+      - Any sub-provisions that indicate a Deny of the request
+        - Then Access Control denies access
+    - When that consent is a Deny
+      - And there are no sub-provisions that indicates a Permit of the request (exhaustive search for permit)
+        - Then Access Control denies access
+      - Any sub-provisions that indicate a Permit of the request
+        - Then Access Control permits access
+- When no consent is found or has expired
+  - Then Access Control enforces the chosen default policy

 **Post-conditions:**

-Very briefly (typically one sentence) describe the state of the clinical scenario after this content module has been created including examples of potential next steps.
+Appropriate use is allowed, in appropriate use is denied

+##### XX.4.2.6.1 Explicit Intermediate Data Timeframe Content

+This data scoping option provides for the Consent to have one or more permit/deny parameter that indicates a timeframe within which data authored or last updated.

+#### XX.4.2.6.2 Explicit Intermediate Data by id Content

+This data scoping option provides for the Consent to have one or more permit/deny parameter that indicates a FHIR Resources by `.id` value.

+#### XX.4.2.6.3 Explicit Intermediate Data Author Content

+This data scoping option provides for the Consent to have one or more permit/deny parameter that indicates data subject to the rule by way of an indicated author.
+This option is useful when the consent provision is limiting access to data that was authorized by a given doctor.

+#### XX.4.2.6.4 Explicit Intermediate Data Relationship Content

+This data scoping option provides for the Consent to have one or more permit/deny parameter that indicates data subject to the rule by way of that data being related in a given way to a given identified data object.
+This option is useful for indicating a consent provision that is limiting/authorizing access to data that was created as part of an encounter, care plan, or episode of care.

+#### XX.4.2.6.5 Explicit Intermediate Additional PurposeOfUse Content

+This option provides for the Consent to have one or more permit/deny parameter that indicates a purposeOfUse that is not listed in the **Explicit Basic Option** vocabulary.
+This would tend to be used with Clinical Research projects, where the purposeOfUse is a code assigned to a specific Clinical Research Project.
+This may be used for other purposeOfUse codes.
+Where **Explicit Basic Option** has some well-known purposeOfUse codes, this option is used for other codes.

 #### XX.4.2.7 Advanced Consent Content